Skip to content

 Consequences for animals

-Ships, bridges or jetties are also often strongly illuminated, which also affects the underwater world.
-For example Fishsuch as salmon or eels, are disturbed by the light sources during their spawning migrations.
-In addition, the light of the port cities also irritates Sea turtles.
+Ships, bridges or jetties are often so strongly illuminated that the underwater world is also affected.
+For example Fishsuch as salmon and eels, are disturbed by the light sources during their spawning migrations.
+In addition, the light from harbor cities irritates, among others Sea turtles.

-Also Migratory birds are disturbed by the artificial lighting at night, so that they fly other routes and lose a lot of power unnecessarily.
-Last but not least, the light even affects the mating behavior of many animal species.₂
+And also Migratory birds are disturbed by the artificial lighting at night, causing them to fly different routes and lose unnecessary energy.
+Last but not least, the light even has an effect on the Mating behavior of many animal species.

 Consequences for plants